bashidagha/bashidagha/README.md

 ### Hi there 👋

+My name is Farshid.
+I was a embbeded developer about 3 years ago.
+I was working with zynq board, writing vhdl and verilog codes and working on embbeded board like raspberry and blackboard.
+I have a master degree in biomedial enginnerring from University of tehran and work on image processing and so on.
+Now from this long journey come to web development and i am a full-time frontend developer and also work some backend stuff with python.

 <!--
 **bashidagha/bashidagha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.